SpawnID0000/Spawn/README.md

 - Submit bug reports, feature requests, or code improvements.
 - For major changes, please open an issue first to discuss your ideas.

-Thanks for using Spawn!
+Thanks for using Spawn & Cave!
 If you have any questions or issues, please contact us at spawn.id.0000@gmail.com.